fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/02-package-formats.md

-license=      # The legal license of the package. depends=      # Runtime dependencies. makedepends=  # Build dependencies. optdepends=   # Optional dependencies provides=     # What the package provides conflicts=    # The package conflicts source=       # The source files required; also includes patches sha256sums=   # SHA256 sums of the source files. md5sums=      # MD5 sums of the source files.
-Usually used INSTEAD of sha256sums install=      # Install files
+license=      # The legal license of the package. depends=      # Runtime dependencies. makedepends=  # Build dependencies. optdepends=   # Optional dependencies. provides=     # What the package provides. conflicts=    # The package conflicts. source=       # The source files required; also includes patches. sha256sums=   # SHA256 sums of the source files. md5sums=      # MD5 sums of the source files.
+Usually used INSTEAD of sha256sums. install=      # Install files.

 prepare() {   # Prepare the sources.
-Most commonly you will find sed functions }             # and patches being applied here
+Most commonly you will find sed functions }             # and patches being applied here.

 build() {     # Perform any compiling of the source code that may be necessary.
 }             # You may also see configure scripts being run here.